-Designed in the UK by Martyn Booth ex Gibson Guitar technician of great talent, now a Luthier making custom guitars.
+As stated these were designed in the UK by Martyn Booth ex Gibson Guitar technician of great talent, now a Luthier making custom guitars,

 working with Yamaha U.K. he designed the Image to complement Yamaha's SG line.
 In the UK known as the MSG (Martyn's Solid Guitar)